elg2605/netscan/readme.md

 3389
 ```

 netscan does not support CIDR notation.
+See __gen_ips.py__ as an example of how to generate IPs based on a CIDR prefix.